-Ruud de Wild knows what language is unlike any other.
-As radio DJ, he speaks hours per day, and as painter he composes his paintings using lyrics.
+Ruud de Wild knows language like no other.
+As a radio DJ he would talk for hours each day, as a painter he composes his paintings around music lyrics.

 Traditionally, words are seen as signifier; they only signify a meaning.
 Ruud de Wild approaches words in a different way.
 In our information era, words have become the new commodity.
 For de Wild, words are objects.